Like hyacinth and camas, it’s very easy to grow squill bulbs.

 Smart tip about squills

 Squills bloom year after year without any care at all.
-Plant them in different exposures, as your garden permits, to stage their blooming for as long as possible.
+Plant them in different exposures, as your garden permits, to stage blooming for as long as possible.